Home insurance ombudsman

 - It’s independent.
 The ombudsman acts as an independent and impartial body.
 This ensures that the process is transparent and that you are not unfairly discriminated against.
 Decisions are reached based solely on the facts of each dispute.

 - You can avoid going to court.
 Using an external dispute resolution service is a much easier solution than taking your dispute to court.
 Not only does it save you money, it can also take some of the stress out of the situation.

 - Decisions are binding for insurers but not for consumers.
-When FOS reaches a decision on a dispute, that decision is legally binding for the insurance company.
+When AFCA reaches a decision on a dispute, that decision is legally binding for the insurance company.
 However, as a consumer you are not bound by the decision.

 When would I use an ombudsman?

 If you’re unhappy with the products or service offered by your home insurance provider, your first option is to go through the insurer’s internal complaints resolution process.
 If the matter isn’t resolved to your satisfaction, you can then take your dispute to the ombudsman.

 You can choose to use an ombudsman for any of the following situations:

 - You believe your insurer has breached a legal obligation or duty.